Journal of Inclusive Postsecondary Education

 The purpose of this study was to examine the use of smart technology (i.e., Apple iPhone and Fitbit Smartwatch) on time management skill acquisition of students with intellectual/developmental disabilities who attend college.
 A single-subject multiple probe design was used to...

-Welcome readers to the first issue of the Journal of Inclusive Postsecondary Education.
+Welcome readers to the Journal of Inclusive Postsecondary Education.
 This journal aims to fill the dissemination gap for publishing research within this field.
 As such, the mission of the Journal of Inclusive Postsecondary Education is to publish original research on the topic of inclusive postsecondary education for students with intellectual and developmental disabilities.
-Journal of Inclusive Postsecondary Education will provide a forum for qualitative, single subject, quantitative, and mixed methodological studies conducted in a university, community college, or related post-secondary environment.
-Review articles may be published when a clear contribution to knowledge is noted.Meet the Journal of Inclusive Postsecondary Education Editorial Team!
+The Journal of Inclusive Postsecondary Education will provide a forum for qualitative, single subject, quantitative, and mixed methodological studies conducted in a university, community college, or related post- secondary environment.
+Review articles may be accepted when a clear contribution to knowledge is noted.Meet the Journal of Inclusive Postsecondary Education Editorial Team!